Three on a Meathook

 Three on a Meathook is a 1972 horror film written and directed by William Girdler and starring Charles Kissinger, James Pickett and Sherry Steiner.
 The film is loosely based on the crimes committed by Ed Gein.

 Plot

-When four girls go on a weekend trip to a lake, they start to have car problems on the way home and meet a local young man named Billy Townsend, who takes them back to his farm where he lives with his father Frank.
-Later, Frank begins to murder three of the girls and tries to pin the crimes on his son by convincing him he is responsible for their deaths and is insane.
+Four girls embark on a weekend trip to a lake.
+On their way home, they encounter car trouble and meet Billy Townsend, a local young man who offers them a ride to his farm, where he lives with his father, Frank.
+Later, Frank murders three of the girls and attempts to frame his son by convincing Billy that he is responsible for the deaths and has gone insane.

 Production

 Three on a Meathook was director William Girdler's second film that was a take on a story influenced by Ed Gein.
 The film crew included the Asman brothers, with John Asman on sound, William Asman behind the camera and film editor Henry Asman.
 The film received funding from a local realtor named Joe Schulten, as well as cash from Girdler's trust fund.